kjx63pro/simple_todo_app_MERN/README.md

-# Simple Todo App with React (MERN)
+# Simple Todo App with React (MERN full Stack App)

 This app is a very simple todo app with React.js.
 The Context API and useReducer are used for state management.

-⭐️In addition, the data is stored in the MongoDB.
+⭐️ In addition, the data is stored in the MongoDB.

 (The original version (app-level state management) can be found in [Simple Todo App with React hooks](https://github.com/kjx63pro/simple_todo_app_with_react_hooks))